 What’s the difference between open and enclosed auto transport?

-Open transport is cheaper but exposes your vehicle to weather and road debris.
+Open transport is cheaper with most brokers and carriers, but it exposes your vehicle to weather and road debris.
 Enclosed transport offers full protection at a higher price.

 Can I put personal items in my car when shipping?